hyangda/fast-deep-photo-style-transfer-tf/README.md

 Example test photo the network has never seen on the left, with stylized photo on the right.
 </p>

-For reference, here is the first image pair using the slow style transfer network.
+### Slow style transfer

 <p align = 'center'>
 <img src = 'doc/images/sofa_animation.gif' height = '200px'>
 </p>

 <p align = 'center'>
-Example test photo the network has never seen on the left, with stylized photo on the right.
+For reference, here is the first image pair using the slow style transfer network.
 </p>

 ## Usage: perform photorealistic style transfer